 Similar to carpooling in terms of benefits, microtransit services also give organisations an effective solution for their employees’ commutes.

-It encompasses services like on-demand transport, which eschews the standard fixed-route bus scheduling model in favor of a system that provides transport to people where and when they need it.
+It encompasses services like On-Demand transport, which eschews the standard fixed-route bus scheduling model in favour of a system that provides transport to people where and when they need it.

 Companies are starting to use microtransit services to give their staff flexible and reliable commute options.
 At Liftango, customised solutions are even offered, allowing employers and transport agencies to provide their passengers with an integrated, fully on-brand platform.

 Zero parking is just as it sounds: a complete absence of parking options.
-With shared mobility options like carpooling, on-demand transport, and ride-hailing apps taking more commuters out of the driver’s seat, the need for parking facilities in urban zones can be reduced.
+With shared mobility options like carpooling, Demand-Responsive Transport, and ridehailing apps taking more commuters out of the driver’s seat, the need for parking facilities in urban zones can be reduced.
 This is great financial news for businesses, who would have to pay tens of thousands of dollars per parking space to construct a parking facility.